speedfuns/botw/MasterSwordAndDungeons.md

 ### Hyrule Castle

 Teleport to Katah Chuki and enter the Castle from the southwest side near the waterfall.
-> Optional: Reactivate Daruk's Protection now if you deactivated it before in Goron City.

-Use your gales and the waterfalls to reach the Sanctum.
+Use the waterfalls and your gales to reach the Sanctum.

 Defeat Calamity Ganon.